tuffy/emuman/README.md

     emuman mame add -i inputdir -o outputdir machine

-Specifying multiple input directories is okay, as is specifying multiple machines to add.
+Specifying multiple machines to add is okay.
 If no directories are specified, the current working directory is used.
 If no machines are specified, `emuman` tries to add ROMs to as many machines as possible.